cyberlooper/OpenFLIXR2.SetupScript/README.md

 Some areas in particular that need some additional love or more thorough testing:
 + Let's Encrypt/Certbot usage
-+ NGINX fix

 Future things
-+ Network share mounting
++ Network share mounting (currently the script redirects the user to use webmin)
 + Addition of other sections for configuration

 Run this script by doing the following: